mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/reference/searchcontext.md

 ### Pagination

-For paginating records on multiple pages, you need to get the generated ''SQLQuery'' before firing off the actual search.
-This way we can set the "page limits" on the result through ''setPageLimits()'', and only retrieve a fraction of the whole result set.
+For paginating records on multiple pages, you need to get the generated `SQLQuery` before firing off the actual search.
+This way we can set the "page limits" on the result through `setPageLimits()`, and only retrieve a fraction of the whole result set.